 Information provided whilst using this service, including personal information, may be published or disclosed in accordance with access to information regimes, primarily the Freedom of Information Act 2000 (FOIA) and the UK Data Protection Act 2018 (DPA).

-The Department for International Trade will process personal data supplied in this service in accordance with the DPA.
-The information you provide will be processed on a lawful basis in Zendesk to enable DIT to perform a task in the public interest or to fulfil an official function, and the task or function has a clear basis in law and/or the processing is necessary for a contract DIT have with an individual.
+The Department for Business and Trade will process personal data supplied in this service in accordance with the DPA.
+The information you provide will be processed on a lawful basis in Zendesk to enable DBT to perform a task in the public interest or to fulfil an official function, and the task or function has a clear basis in law and/or the processing is necessary for a contract DBT have with an individual.

 - to support businesses who submit queries to the department relating to EU Exit